pywebdesign/json_column/README.md

 JsonColumn use json-schema gem for validation.
 It will load the schema file form the app/models/schemas

-For exemple, a json profile for a user coul be defined as
+A json profile for a user model could be defined as

 ```ruby
 # app/models/schemas/profile.rb